faisalbhuiyan3038/mpv/readme.md

 # Custom MPV configuration

-open mpv-file-browser with fn+rightCTRL on laptop.
+- open mpv-file-browser with fn+rightCTRL on laptop.
+- adjust sharpness, gamma, contrast and brightness to improve visuals.

 Use mpv from svp's folder for svp support, just place these in %appdata%\mpv